lil-bee/lil-bee/README.md

 # Hi there!
 I'm Fadhil 👋

-Frontend Developer passionate in creating high-performance & interactive modern web experiences with React and Next.js.
+Frontend Engineer passionate in creating high-performance & interactive modern web experiences with React and Next.js.

 ## 🚀 About Me
 - ⚙️ Currently working as Frontend Engineer at **PT Prestasindo Gudang Teknologi**